Why You Should Adopt From a Shelter Vs. Buying

 It’s no secret that the cost of buying in-demand puppies and other pets from breeders and pet shops can be high, with many of the most popular cat and dog breeds selling for thousands of dollars each.

-While there is some cost involved in adopting a pet from a shelter, they are typically affordable and in most cases, hundreds or even thousands of dollars cheaper than buying a pet from a breeder.
+While there is some cost involved in adopting a pet from a shelter, they are typically affordable and, in most cases, hundreds or even thousands of dollars cheaper than buying a pet from a breeder.
 Pound puppies, for example, may be a little dearer given their relative value when bought from a breeder, but the costs will still be lower via adoption.

 Additionally, many shelters have already provided a considerable amount of medical care to animals before they are adopted, such as vaccinations, spaying or neutering, microchipping, and more.
 Some of these costs may be covered in the adoption fee, but overall, adopting almost certainly represents a significant saving.